Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 Image Credit: Andy Y.

-The Giant Red Velvet Mite is actually quite tiny and can be overlooked as it hunts for insect prey.
+The Giant Red Velvet Mite is actually quite tiny and often overlooked while it hunts along stone walls, sidewalks and decks.

-They usually appear in large numbers after summer rains.
+Giant Red Velvet Mites usually appear in large numbers after summer rains.
 Most of the year, however, they hibernate underground in silk-lined caverns.
 When active, they hunt for ants and termites as adults.
 As larvae, they eat the eggs of other insects and other small arthropods.
+When seen above ground, they are typically walking on the tops and sides of benches and deck rails, or along pavement or stone paths.

 Scientific Name: Dinothrombium sp.